troglobit/finit/README.md

 ------------

 Finit is capable of running on both desktop/server systems with udev and embedded systems that usually come with BusyBox mdev.
-Finit probes for them at runtime and expects `/dev/` to be writable, usually `devtmpfs`.
+Some systems have systemd-udev or eudev today instead of the original udev, Finit probes for all of them at runtime and expects `/dev/` to be a writable file system using `devtmpfs`.
 It is also possible to run on a statically set up `/dev` if needed.
 It is however not a good idea to have both udev and mdev installed at the same time, this will lead to unpredictable results.

 At boot Finit calls either `mdev` or `udevd` to populate `/dev`, this is done slightly differently and on systems with udev you might want to add